Breathless Creator Kit and SRD

 ITEMS

 Every Item a character carries has a die rating, from d4 to d12, that reflects its quality or quantity.
+When an Item is used, the player rolls its die.

-• 1-2 : The Item steps down.
+• 1-2 : The Item die steps down.
 If it was Stressed, or would step below d4, it is depleted, worn out, or consumed.

 • 3-4 : The Item is marked as Stressed.
 Its die rating does not change.